biopython/biopython.github.io/wiki/PhyloXML.md

 Summer of Code project
 ----------------------

-This module was being developed by [Eric Talevich](User%3AEricTalevich "wikilink") as a project for Google Summer of Code 2009, with NESCent as the mentoring organization and Brad Chapman and Christian Zmasek as the mentors.
+This module was developed by [Eric Talevich](User%3AEricTalevich "wikilink") as a Google Summer of Code 2009 project to provide support for phyloXML in Biopython, with NESCent as the mentoring organization and Brad Chapman and Christian Zmasek as the mentors.
 The main page for the project is here: [PhyloSoC:Biopython support for parsing and writing phyloXML](https://www.nescent.org/wg_phyloinformatics/PhyloSoC:Biopython_support_for_parsing_and_writing_phyloXML)

-The [Phylo](Phylo "wikilink") module was developed afterward in order to integrate this SoC code with the rest of Biopython.
+The [Phylo](Phylo "wikilink") module was developed afterward in order to integrate this code with the rest of Biopython.

 Related software
 ----------------